Skip to main content

 All these documents set out the specific knowledge and skills a student is expected to acquire, for each sector and branch of specialisation, in each subject included in the relevant study plan.
 In addition to knowledge and skills necessary for building the competencies of students, the documents also include the student's educational, cultural and professional profile (PECUP), representing what a student should know and be able to do at the end of upper secondary education.

-• the Italian Constitution (national and international law, the organisation of the State and of regional and local authorities, etc.);
+• Italian Constitution (general principles, the organisation of the State and of regional and local authorities, symbols of the Italian and EU institutions, study of general laws and meaning of legality, etc.);

-• sustainable development (protection of the environment and of heritage, health education, respect for animals, etc.);
+• Economic development and sustainability (valuing work and entrepreneurship, protection of the environment and of heritage, health education, respect for animals, etc.);

 CLIL is compulsory in the fifth year at technical institutes.